EliasFink122/Proton_Radiography/README.md

 Codes to analyse RCF stacks from proton radiography.

 Use Diagnostics_v2 for full automation and processing of raw data materials.
-Find instructions for how to use this in instructions.txt file.
+Find instructions for how to use this in instructions.md file.
 (Elias Fink: elias.fink22@imperial.ac.uk)

 Original version in Diagnostics_old folder.
 (Adam Dearling: add525@york.ac.uk)